 Four years later, discussing the possibilities of "Our Trip" has been a constant since those early days of our relationship.
 But somewhere between graduating and moving back to our hometown and starting our first post-college jobs, we forgot that "Our Trip" could only happen if we turned thoughts into motion.
 Fortuitously, Andrew's sister was engaged to be married in Scotland not long after our move.
 Suddenly, motivation was presented in the form of familial obligation.
 Finally, some place further than Oregon or Canada!

 She picked her date--mid-May, 2017--we looked at plane tickets, and, after almost no critical thinking, it was suggested, "Why not the whole damn month?"
 Nevermind a lack of approval from work or our woefully underfunded bank accounts, we bought the tickets and the rest would make sense later.
 We were scheduled to fly out on May 1st and return on the first of June.
 We threw in a couple of nights in London and then Paris, too, for good measure.

 And when we came home, we were like, let's do that again ASAP please.

-Now, we’re planning our routes.
-We’re shopping for plane tickets.
-We’re writing a blog, and gathering Instagram followers.
+Now, we're planning our routes.
+We're shopping for plane tickets.
+We're writing a blog and starting an Instagram.
 We told our parents.

 We're making it happen.